 Let’s examine a few of the most noteworthy changes:

-Tim Berners-Lee, the creator of the World Wide Web, initially introduced the idea of the “semantic web,” which is sometimes referred to as Web 3.0.
+Tim Berners-Lee, the creator of the World Wide Web, initially introduced the idea of the “semantic web,” in his book Weaving the Web (1999).
+Semantic web is also referred to as Web 3.0.
 The fundamental concept is to mark up web pages with metadata tags that describe the contents of the page.
 This would improve how well computers comprehend the context of web pages and simplify things to locate key data.

 The usage of artificial intelligence may be one way that Web 3.0 differs from earlier web generations.